 F3 key will display the list of wireless networks available to your system along with signal strength and the channel details.

 F7 key will display the preference details such as wireless interface name, scan type, dynamic updates and more.

 F8 key will display the screen.
 And F9 key will display the wavemon developer details.

 To close this utility, hit F10 key.

-Don’t like Wavemon (I hope you will like it), there is another easy way to quickly watch your wifi network interface status, run:
+Don't like Wavemon?
+There is another easy way to quickly watch your wifi network interface status, run: